ullly/cv-template/README.md

 Option 1:
 * Clone the repo.
 * Get a TeX Live distribution.
-See the TeX Users Group [TeX live web page](https://tug.org/texlive/) for details.
+See the TeX Users Group [TeX Live web page](https://tug.org/texlive/) for details.

 Option 2:
 * As an alternative, Overleaf can be used.